eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 In this case, Sarah asks: `Have you checked the settings?` because she wants to know if Tom has already taken a specific action that could solve the problem.

+#@# Verb to be - question

+When forming questions with the verb to be, the usual word order of the subject and verb is inverted.
+This means that the verb comes before the subject.
+For example:

+Your project is connected to Git.
+(Statement)

+`Is your project connected to Git?` (Question) -> In Sarah's sentence, she uses this inversion to ask Tom if his project is connected to Git in Eclipse.

 ---